Neural ARFIMA model for forecasting BRIC exchange rates with long memory: Neural ARFIMA Model

 where $x_t = , \; S = , \; \sum = , \; \Psi = $, and $F(x_{t-1}) = $ is the nonlinear part.
 We say $\{x_t\}$ is a Markov chain with state space $\mathcal{X} \subseteq \mathcal{R}^2$ equipped with Borel $\sigma$-field $\mathcal{B}$ and Lebesgue measure $\lambda$. \\

-In order to show the asymptotic stationarity and ergodicity of NARFIMA, we state several key assumptions: Assumption~\eqref{A1} is the condition for stationarity of the ARFIMA component, where the fractional differencing parameter satisfies $0<d<\frac{1}{2}$ and AR and MA polynomials are invertible \citep{granger1980introduction}.
-This ensures ARFIMA residuals are stationary ($\left\{e_t\right\}$ is a stationary process).
+In order to show the asymptotic stationarity and ergodicity of NARFIMA, we state several key assumptions.
+Assumption~\eqref{A1} requires the residual process $\{e_t\}$ to be weakly stationary.
+This ensures that the ARFIMA feedback entering the neural network evolves with a stable distribution over time, preventing the input from exhibiting drifting or explosive behavior.
 Assumption~\eqref{A2} relies on the characteristics of the activation function to be used in the neural network architecture of the NARFIMA process.
 Assumption~\eqref{A2} is essential for the stability of the dynamical system since it ensures that the behavior of the nonlinear part in Eqn.~\eqref{eqMain} is predictable and does not exhibit erratic changes.
 This assumption is satisfied by popularly used activation functions, such as sigmoid and tanh, and it is considered in the choice of activation function during the implementation of the NARFIMA model.
 Additionally, the neural network may have skip connections where output also depends linearly on inputs like previous lag and past residual.
 Assumptions~\eqref {A3} and~\eqref{A5} ensure contraction in the linear part and bound the influence of past states.
 The innovation $\varepsilon_t$ satisfies Assumption~\eqref {A4}, which are usual restrictions on the noise process.
-We verify these assumptions empirically in Section \ref{verification} while implementing the NARFIMA model on BRIC exchange rate datasets.
+We verify these assumptions empirically in Section \ref{verification} while implementing the NARFIMA model on BRIC exchange rate datasets. \begin{assumption} The residual process $\{e_t\}$ is weakly stationary. \end{assumption} \begin{assumption} The activation function $G$ is bounded, nonconstant, and asymptotically constant function.
+This makes the neural part $F$ in Eqn.~\eqref{eqMain} bounded and Lipschitz. \end{assumption} \begin{assumption} The linear part in Eqn.~\eqref{eqMain} is controllable, that is, every point of the state space can be reached irrespective of the starting point.
+This condition is satisfied if $\psi_1 + \psi_2 \neq 0$. \end{assumption} \begin{assumption} The distribution of the noise process $\{\varepsilon_t\}$ is absolutely continuous with respect to the Lebesgue measure $\lambda$ with a continuous $f_{\varepsilon}(\cdot)$ that is strictly positive on $\mathcal{R}$.
+The random noise process $\varepsilon_t$ is bounded with finite variance, i.e., $\mathbb{E}[\varepsilon_t^2] < \infty$. \end{assumption} \begin{assumption} The skip connection weight for the autoregressive part satisfies $|\psi_1| < 1$.
+For $p, q>1$, the spectral radius of the skip companion matrix $\mathcal{M}(\Psi)<1$ (the roots of the skip autoregressive polynomial outside the unit circle). \end{assumption} With the assumptions established, we now proceed to prove the ergodicity and asymptotic stationarity of the NARFIMA$(1,1,k)$ process.
+The state space representation in Eqn.~\eqref{eqMain} makes it explicit that $y_t$ depends on both its own past and the residual process $\{e_t\}$.
+Under Assumption~\eqref{A1}, the residual process $\{e_t\}$ is weakly stationary and thus possesses a well-defined invariant distribution.
+By conditioning on $e_{t-1}$ and subsequently integrating with respect to this stationary distribution, one obtains a marginalized transition kernel for $y_t$ that depends solely on $y_{t-1}$.
+It is with respect to this marginalized kernel that we refer to $\{y_t\}$ as a Markov chain throughout the analysis that follows.
+The proof proceeds in two steps.
+First, we establish that $\{y_t\}$ is irreducible (Lemma~\ref{lemma_irreducible}).
+Second, we construct a suitable Lyapunov function and verify a geometric drift condition, which, together with irreducibility, ensures the existence of a unique invariant distribution to which the process converges geometrically fast (Theorem~\ref{theorem_ergodicity}).
+To start with, a formal definition of irreducibility is provided below \citep{meyn2012markov}.